webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications_Quick_Study.md

   - **HA**: High Availability.
 Definition: The characteristic of a system where it continues to function despite the complete failure of any component within the architecture.
 However, HA acknowledges that there may be an interruption of service, but it **should not exceed the time limits defined by the Recovery Time Objective (RTO)**.
   - **Redundancy**: closely related to high availability but differs in that it ensures a system continues to function without degradation in performance even in the event of a complete component failure. **Redundancy does not imply any interruption of service** and is typically more challenging to achieve than simple high availability.

-- Describe Licensing: Socket, Core, Volume, Per, User, Subscription, Oversubscription?
+- Describe Licensing: Socket, Core, Volume, Per User, Subscription?

   - **Volume**: licensing is a special type of software licensing setup that uses a single license key to authorize the software on multiple computers.
 For instance, a company may purchase a software license that allows up to 50 of their employees to use the software at the same time.
   - **Socket**: based license means that a license for each physical socket is bought regardless of how many CPU cores it has.
 This license gets less expensive as the number of CPU cores per socket increase and load more VMs onto the system.
   - **Core-based**: licensing requires all physical cores in the server to be licensed.
 Servers are licensed based on the number of processor cores in the physical server.
   - **Per User**: cost per user.
   - **Subscription**: model or the **pay-as-you-grow** model allows billing for only their use of resources.
-  - **Oversubscription**: primarily employed for **cost** efficiency.
-It involves provisioning virtual resources that **collectively exceed the available physical resources**.
-This approach assumes that **saturation will not occur**, making it a common pattern for public cloud providers.
-Oversubscription can apply to CPU, memory, and network throughput.

 - Describe Environments: Development, QA, Staging, Production, Blue-Green, Canary, DR?